Boundary H\"{o}lder Regularity for Elliptic Equations: Boundary H o lder regularity

 Take $\beta$ small enough and $\hat{C}$ large enough such that

 Then combining\cref{e-div-6},\cref{e-div-4} and\cref{e-div-5}, we have

 By induction, the proof is completed. ~\\

 \begin{remark} In above proof, the only used tools are the solvability of $v$ in a ball, the strong maximum principle for $v$, the comparison principle between $u$ and $v$ and a scaling argument.
 These are valid for many types of equations.
-The benefit of the method is that it doesn't need to construct a barrier which is difficult for domains with complicated geometric structures. \end{remark}
+The benefit of the method is that it does not need to construct directly a barrier which is difficult for domains with complicated geometric structures. \end{remark}

 Our method is also applicable for elliptic equations in non-divergence form.
 More generally, we consider the fully nonlinear elliptic equations in non-divergence form: